Defence Housing Australia: World War II and aftermath

 The act governing the War Service Homes Commission was amended in April 1941 to allow for World War II returned soldiers to take advantage of the scheme.
 The commission struggled to cope with the increased demand for housing, particularly after the general demobilisation of Australian troops in October 1945.
 As a result, in 1947 the commission introduced a points scheme giving preference based on disabilities and family circumstances, which continued until 1953 when it reverted to a first-come, first-served basis.
 Despite the post-war housing crisis, the commission was unable to expend its full budget in the first years after the war's end due to post-war shortages of building materials and skill shortages.

 In 1947, the War Service Homes Commission was made a division within the new Department of Works & Housing, with its staff formally becoming members of the Commonwealth Public Service and its divisional head being re-titled as the director of war service homes.
 It was transferred to other departments several times following administrative restructures in the following decades, moving to the Department of Social Services in 1949, to the Department of National Development in 1956, and to the Department of Housing in 1964.

 The early 1950s saw a major expansion of the scheme, with over 15,000 homes built per year and eligibility extended to soldiers returned from the Korean War and the Malayan Emergency.
 The rate of applications did not decline until the 1960s.
 By 1969, the War Service Homes Scheme had provided over 280,000 homes, more than 10 percent of Australia's housing stock.

 Restructuring

 In 1973, the Whitlam government expanded the eligibility criteria for the scheme to include members of the military who had served in peacetime.
-The Defence Service Homes Act 1973 rebranded the scheme as the Defence Service Homes Scheme, with responsibility transferred to the new Department of Housing & Construction and then to the Department of Urban & Regional Development in 1975.
+The Defence Service Homes Act 1973 rebranded the scheme as the Defence Service Homes Scheme, with responsibility transferred to the new Department of Housing and Construction and then to the Department of Urban & Regional Development in 1975.
 The insurance component was rebranded as the Defence Service Homes Insurance Scheme (DSHIS) and transferred to the Department of Repatriation and Compensation.